ber2minsin/intime/README.md

 ```bash
 uv pip compile /path/to/requirements.in --output-file /path/to/requirements.txt
 ```

-we also have a base requirements.in file at the root of this project for lazy programmers who do not want to type the path of the relevant module everytime they add a dependency (such as myself).

 Since we are using `requirements.in` for declaring dependencies, you need to use one of `pip-tools` or `uv` to install the dependencies.
 If this becomes a problem, please open an issue and we will try to work on a solution.
 In theory, you should only need to install these tools if you plan to add new dependencies to the project, which is not common anyways.